top of page

 Or

-I warmly invite you to join our mailing list to stay connected and be part of this important conversation, to be first in line with keeping up to date with workshops, resources, FREE community events, speaking engagements and my musings all written with the intention of supporting you with navigating the complex world of perimenopause.
 In this space, I hope you feel seen, less isolated and will be inspired to both turn toward and tend to your personal health needs – sooner than later and without guilt or shame as you make your own unique transition toward menopause.

 And please know this: